Publikationen

 Im Mittelpunkt des Buches steht der Entscheidungsprozess zur Denuklearisierung in Südafrika und die internen wie internationalen Einflüsse.
 Ein neuer methodischer Ansatz der eklektischen fallfokussierten Prozessanalyse untersucht die Faktoren Sicherheit, internationale Institutionen und Normen, staatliche Präferenzen, nationale Identität sowie technologische Fähigkeiten hinsichtlich ihrer Effekte auf die nuklearen Entscheidungen.
 Damit bietet das Buch eine umfassende Analyse des südafrikanischen Nuklearprogramms im Kontext der nationalen und internationalen Umstände von den 1950er Jahren bis zur nuklearen Abrüstung.
 Die Ergebnisse werden im Fall Libyen überprüft sowie Implikationen für die Non-Proliferationsforschung und -politik abgeleitet.

 Kai Oppermann: Foreign Policy as Public Policy?
-Promise and Pitfalls, Manchester, Manchester University Press, forthcoming (Co-edited with Klaus Brummer, Sebastian Harnisch and Diana Panke).
+Promise and Pitfalls, Manchester: Manchester University Press, 2019 (Co-edited mit Klaus Brummer, Sebastian Harnisch und Diana Panke).

 This book examines how foreign policy analysis can be enriched by 'domestic realm' public policy approaches, concepts and theories.
 Starting out from the observation that foreign policy has in many ways become more similar to (and intertwined with) 'domestic' public policies, it bridges the divide that still persists between the two fields.
 The book includes chapters by leading experts in their fields on arguably the most important public policy approaches, including, for example, multiple streams, advocacy coalition, punctuated equilibrium and veto player approaches.
 The chapters explore how the approaches can be adapted and transferred to the study of foreign policy and point to the challenges this entails.
 By establishing a critical dialogue between approaches in public policy and research on foreign policy, the main contribution of the book is to broaden the available theoretical 'toolkit' in foreign policy analysis.